 (1) A prescription for a poison included in Schedule 4 shall comply with the following conditions —

-(a) it shall show in a clearly legible and indelible manner —
+(a) it shall include —

-(i) the name and address of prescriber;
+(i) the name and address of the prescriber; and

-(ii) the name and address of the patient;
+(ii) the name and address of the patient; and

-(b) subject to paragraph (ba) there shall be written in ink in the prescriber’s own handwriting —

-[(i) deleted]

-(ii) the name and quantity of the substance;
+(iii) the name and quantity of the substance; and

-(iii) direction for use, if necessary;
+(iv) directions for use (if necessary); and

-(iv) the date on which it is written;
+(v) the date on which it is issued; and

-(v) the maximum number of times it may be repeated, if any, and (where applicable) the intervals at which it may be repeated; and
+(vi) the maximum number of times it may be repeated, if any, and (where applicable) the intervals at which it may be repeated;

-(vi) the signature of the prescriber;

-(ba) where a prescription is processed on a computer which —

-(i) complies with the criteria specified in Appendix L; or

-(ii) is recommended by the Poisons Advisory Committee and approved in writing by the Executive Director, Public Health,

-the prescription shall contain —

-(iii) the information required under paragraph (b)(ii) to (v), in a form generated by the computer;

-(iv) the endorsement “Issued under the Poisons Regulations 1965 (Regulation 37(1)(ba))”; and

-(v) the signature of the prescriber in his or her own handwriting;
+and

+(b) it shall be issued in a manner provided for in subregulation (1A) or (1B); and

+[(ba) deleted]

-(c) a prescription written by a dentist shall be for dental purposes only and shall be marked as such and a prescription written by a veterinary surgeon shall be for veterinary use only and shall be marked “For veterinary use only” or “For animal treatment only”;
+(c) a prescription issued by a dentist shall be for dental purposes only and shall indicate that and a prescription issued by a veterinary surgeon shall be for veterinary use only and shall include the words “For veterinary use only” or “For animal treatment only”;

-(d) if a prescription contains an unusual dose the prescriber shall indicate that such a dose is intended by underlining that part of the prescription and initialling the same in margin;
+(d) if a prescription contains an unusual dose the prescriber shall indicate that such a dose is intended by —

+(i) in the case of a prescription that is not issued electronically — underlining that part of the prescription and initialling the same in the margin; and

+(ii) in the case of a prescription that is issued electronically — the means provided by the approved electronic prescribing system;

 (e) a prescription shall not bear the impression of a rubber stamp or other such contrivance in lieu of the written signature of the medical practitioner, nurse practitioner, dentist or veterinary surgeon by whom it has been written; and

 (f) a prescription shall not be written in cipher.

+(1A) A prescription that is issued electronically shall be issued via an approved electronic prescribing system.

+(1B) A prescription that is not issued electronically shall be either —

+(a) written in ink in the prescriber’s own handwriting; or

+(b) processed on a computer program that —

+(i) complies with the criteria specified in Appendix L; or

+(ii) is recommended by the Poisons Advisory Committee and approved in writing by the CEO.

+The prescription shall be signed by the prescriber in his or her own handwriting.

 (2) With the written approval of the CEO a medical practitioner, nurse practitioner, dentist or veterinary surgeon may issue a typewritten prescription where the CEO is satisfied that by reason of physical infirmity the prescriber is unable to write legibly in his or her own handwriting but in that case the prescriber shall sign the prescription with his or her usual signature.

 [Regulation 37 inserted in Gazette 19 Feb 1971 p.
 519; amended in Gazette 21 Nov 1986 p.
 4269; 5 Dec 1986 p.
 4467; 17 Aug 1990 p.
 4081; 26 Jul 1991 p.
 3854; 7 Aug 1992 p.
 3869; 26 May 1994 p.
 2201; 19 Mar 1996 p.
 1222; 15 Dec 2006 p.
-5630; amended by Act No. 9 of 2003 s.
+5630; 7 Nov 2008 p.
+4810-11; amended by Act No. 9 of 2003 s.
 45.]

 [Heading deleted in Gazette 12 Aug 2003 p.
 3663.]